Omega Morgan Reroutes a Transformer in Under Two Weeks to Avoid a Potential Disaster

 A new transformer was already en-route to a railway station in Cornelius, OR, previously intended for a storage facility in Hillsboro.
 Rerouting this transformer was our best option to replace the damaged component on time.
-However, our heavy equipment transportation team encountered a number of planning setbacks, including an unavailable rail spur, a weight-deficient bridge, and several nights of route testing before finding a viable transportation solution.
+However, our transportation and logistics team encountered a number of planning setbacks, including an unavailable rail spur, a weight-deficient bridge, and several nights of route testing before finding a viable transportation solution.

 HEAVY EQUIPMENT TRANSPORT DONE RIGHT